Queensland University of Technology

 What you will study

-To earn the Graduate Diploma in Health Management and Leadership, you need to complete a total of 96 credit points..
+To earn the Graduate Diploma in Health Management and Leadership, students need to complete a total of 96 credit points.
 Each unit is worth 12 credit points.

 Core units